-Orienteering in the National Curriculum (Key stages 1&2).
+Orienteering in the National Curriculum (Key stages 1 and 2).
 Carol McNeill, Jim Martland, and Peter Palmer.
 Britain, 1992. – Shows how orienteering can be used with pre-teens to deliver attainment targets in geography, physical education, and math.
 Explains what orienteering is and includes 20 lesson plans.
 (ISBN 1851373993)

 Orienteering in the National Curriculum (Key stages 3&4).
 Peter Palmer&Carol McNeill.
 Britain, 1993. – Similar to above, but structured for early teen through teen years.
 (ISBN 1851370102)

 Orienteering Instructor's Resource Manual.
 Wilf Wedmann, Jennifer Fenton, Bryna Kopelow.
 British Columbia, 1990. – This is part of a series of books from Canada’s Premier Sport Awards Program.
 Although it focuses on the program, it has a wonderful selection of activities for the teacher.
 All include objectives, materials, preparation, and methods.